 Like GHB, roofies are commonly known as the date rape drug.
 They dissolve easily in most beverages and leave no taste or odor.
 What’s more, they cause amnesia, and this effect is aggravated by alcohol use.
 The drug can also cause dangerously lowered blood pressure, hallucinations, confusion, and dizziness.

 Dangers of Club Drugs

-In addition to the effects detailed above, many club drugs are addictive, causing physical and psychological withdrawal symptoms.
+In addition to the effects of club drugs detailed above, many club drugs are addictive, causing physical and psychological withdrawal symptoms.
 And because most of these drugs are manufactured illegally, the effects vary each time.
 That means that even experienced users are subject to serious health risks, including death by overdose.

 If you or a loved one abuses club drugs, or are suffering from the dangerous effects of club drugs, help is available.
 Substance addiction can be treated, typically with a combination of rehabilitation methods and cognitive behavioral therapy.
 Talk with a doctor, who can help determine the treatment methodologies that are best suited for your individual situation.
 While recovery is challenging, there is hope for those affected by addiction.
 Let Best Drug Rehabilitation help you or your loved one find a treatment program that is tailored for your needs.